 On our last day, we headed out to find some Orcas on a trip with the Prince of Whales Tour Company.
 We rode by an island with lots of sea lions, but then after a few hours of fruitlessly scanning the horizon, the captain located some whales.

 Two ended up swimming under the boat and coming up on the other side while we were sitting still.

 The company also offers trips that take in Butchart Gardens, a 55-acre site of flowers and ornamental shrubs that has been tended since 1904.

 Depending on how you set it up, you can tour the gardens and then get back on the boat to ride across the channel to Vancouver.

 After our day of whale watching, we hopped back on another seaplane to Vancouver.
 We were heading home the next day and it was a bittersweet ending to a too-short circuit of the Vancouver city and island.

 As we flew over small islands I tried to locate on a map, I could imagine us dropping down there and spending a week doing nothing, ignoring the calls of all the attractions nearby.

 We ended the journey with a flourish though, the plane swooping down between the skyscrapers of downtown and North Vancouver, the buildings whizzing by us and the plane landed on the water and taxied to the dock.

 For more information on this region, visit:

-All prices quoted here are in Canadian dollars, which at the time of publication were trading slightly below U.S. dollars.
+All prices quoted here are in Canadian dollars, which at the time of publication were trading about 30 percent below U.S. dollars.